-This is a guest tutorial by Mickael Riciotti, environment artist at Unit Image in Paris.
+This is a guest tutorial by Mickael Riciotti, an environment artist at Unit Image in Paris.
 Inspired by a recent article on FXGuide about creating the sand in Houdini for Pixar's piper, Mikael wanted to see if he could create a similar look with 3ds Max, V-Ray and Forest Pack Pro.
 We think the results speak for themselves.

 In this tutorial, we will see how we can use Forest Pack's "Forest Color" map features along with various optimization tricks to recreate sand macro-photography.
 When dealing with extreme close ups on a grainy surface like sand, a displacement map may show some stretching and you will need to increase the subdivision substantially to get the amount of details you need.
 Moreover, sand is translucent, so having separate geometry for each grain of sand will help with scattering light and bring far more realism to your image.